james-lat/ICCV-CSCI-Person-ReID-Distillation-Fork/README.md

 **NOTE:** Please stick to the provided code, as there are many more things that are implemented as a possible research direction that may not work (buggy code?).
 The ones in scripts is rigrously tested, and verified.

+**IMPROVE ACCURACY** : If you have more memory than 48 GB, train with higher batch size to get even higher accuracy.
+Model has triplet loss which will improve as you increase the batch size.

 ## CITE